Can I have the 30% ruling if I start my own business?

 There are many forms of support in The Netherlands for starters in business – from official state organs and bodies, public and private institutions and organisations to various business networks.

-For accurate and up to date information it is advisable to first refer to the proper governmental authorities and the Chamber of Commerce.
-They are equipped and ready to provide information and counsel on all aspects of setting up a business.
+For accurate and up to date information we suggest to first contact the proper governmental authorities and the Chamber of Commerce.
+They provide information and counsel on all aspects of setting up a business.
 You can also always go to the business desk in the town hall of the larger Dutch cities.

 The most relevant basic information can be found on their websites: